nhsconnect/gpconnect/pages/appointments/appointments_design.md

 The ability to create appointments for patients not known to the GP practice/diary owner:

-- If a patient is not known to the local system the appointment boking will be rejected by booking system.
+- If a patient is not known to the local system the appointment booking will be rejected by booking system.
 It will not be possible to register the patient.
 - <span class="label label-success">SELECTED</span> If a patient is not known to the local system the appointment booking will be rejected by booking system.
 It will be possible to register the patient via a separate patient registration endpoint.
 - If a patient is not known to the local system the appointment booking will be accepted and a patient record will be created with basic details about the patient (identifier).